AavishSidana/ProductsDashboard/README.md

 # ProductsDashboard
-This repository contains a Power BI dashboard that visualizes product backorders, lost, and returned items.
-The project involved importing data from a CSV file, transforming and cleaning it in Power Query, and then creating an interactive dashboard to highlight key inventory metrics and trends.
+This repository contains a Power BI dashboard that visualizes product backordered, lost, and returned items using a sample sales dataset.
+The sales data was imported from an Excel file, then transformed and cleaned in Power Query.
+The final output is an interactive dashboard that highlights key inventory metrics and trends.